bineeshpc/spare_parts/README.md

 Every author can keep their code in their particular directory

 Finally we will collect ideas from each other and implement in our final submission

+## Other idea is to use branches instead of directories